-I’ve had a lot of personal experience with this, especially when it comes to forgiving my father.
+I’ve had a lot of personal experience with this, especially when forgiving my father.

-For many years I buried my sadness and pain.
+For a long time, I buried my sadness and pain.
 I didn’t even know the effect it was having on me.

 But then, around age 40, I hit a wall.
-I knew I had to go through the gut-wrenching process of working through feelings of abandonment, shame, etc. that I’d been holding onto.
-I realized that I could not move forward with a healthy relationship until I forgave my father.
+I knew I had to go through the gut-wrenching process of working through feelings of abandonment, shame, etc., that I’d been holding onto.
+I realized I could not move forward with a healthy relationship until I forgave my father.

 Part of this process involved the realization that he was a wounded person just doing the only thing he knew how to do.
 His father was also an alcoholic who abandoned him.
-Through a period of intense therapy I was able to work through all of those old feelings, and stories I told myself about both of us.
-Eventually forgiving him and accepting him set me free in unimaginable ways.
+Through intense therapy, I could work through all those old feelings and stories I told myself about both of us.
+Eventually, forgiving him and accepting him set me free in unimaginable ways.

-“In our own ways, we are all broken.
+“In our ways, we are all broken.
 Out of that brokenness, we hurt others.
 Forgiveness is the journey we take toward healing the broken parts.
-It is how we become whole again.” – The Book of Forgiving by Desmond Tutu
+It is how we become whole again.” – The Book of Forgiving by Desmond Tutu.

 Why we are here

 Everyone is here to do the work they need to do.
-We are given assignments in the form of people to encourage and sometimes even force us to grow into the loving, hopeful people we are capable of being.
+We’re given assignments in the form of people to encourage and sometimes even force us to grow into the loving, hopeful people we are capable of being.